-Insert a Binary
+Insert a Binary to an Application Group

 - 1. Select the application group you want to add the binary control to.

-- 2. In the right-hand pane select Actions > Add Application > Binary.
+- In the right-hand pane select Actions > Add Application > Binary.

 - 3. You need to configure the matching criteria for the binary.
 You can configure:

-- · File or Folder Name matches
+- File or Folder Name matches

 - File Hash (SHA-1 Fingerprint)

 - Application Requests Authorization

 - .
 Command Line Arguments

 - Publisher matches

-- · Parent Process matches
+- Parent Process matches

-For more information, please see "Application Definitions" on page 29.
+For more information, please see "Application Definitions in Privilege Management for Mac" on page 29.